All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 What is it needed for?

-• Diagnosis of respiratory, food, and contact allergies,
+• Diagnosis of respiratory, food, contact allergies,

 • Understanding which specific molecules cause allergies (this is important for deciding whether to conduct allergen-specific immunotherapy),